 TA Allotment System:

 The department currently uses the following system to determine how to allot TAs.
 Allotments depend upon funding, so when the central university reduces funding, we must similarly reduce TA hours.
-This allotment system is designed to give PhDs priority in hiring and provide the maximum amount of TA support as possible all while staying in the budget.
+This allotment system is designed to balance, while staying in the budget, between two contradicting goals: (1) maximization of the total TA numbers (UGs are the preferred choice in this respect) vs (2) maximization of the support for PhDs whose funding is recently terminated or can have an extended use.

 We take the money allotted by the central University and calculate how many 100% Grad TAs we can support.
-Each 100% Grad TA is equivalent to 2.5 Undergrad TAs.
+Each 100% Grad TA (~$12k as of 2024) is equivalent to 2.5 Undergrad TAs (~$5k of as 2024).

+Based on the funding, we tabulate the possible combinations of the UG and Ph.D.
+TA numbers.
+The below is an example of $300k TA funding availability.